MobilityData/gtfs-validator/README.md

 ```
 you can then follow the instructions of the next sections

+Note: As a convenience, a shell script file is provided in the same directory.
+It is copied from [end_to_end.sh](https://github.com/MobilityData/gtfs-validator/blob/master/application/cli-app/scripts/end_to_end.sh)
+It can be used to run the validator in an automated way.
+We do not provide support for local runs of the validator.

 ## cli-app usage

 ### Validate a locally stored GTFS dataset